Charlotte and Surrounding NC/SC Mountain Biking Trails

 Distance: ~8 Miles

-The Crown Jewel of Charlotte Mountain Biking that offers several styles of riding - Cross-Country (XC) trails, jumps and features like drops (some are huge!) and berms, downhill trails, BMX jumps - at all different levels and is now connected to the River District via beautiful, accessibility-focused nature trail system.
+The Crown Jewel of Charlotte Mountain Biking that offers several styles of riding - Cross-Country (XC) trails, jumps and features like drops (some are huge!) and berms, downhill trails, BMX jumps - at all different levels.

 TONs of Trails - Food/Beer - Family-Friendly